Can you guess which iconic movie these scenes are from?

 Marsellus Wallace (Ving Rhames) and wife Mia (Uma Thurman) are just two pieces in the convoluted jigsaw puzzle that is “Pulp Fiction,” surrounding a mysterious briefcase, an armed robbery, a fixed boxing max, and two very philosophical hitmen.
 The neo-noir black comedy was nominated for seven Academy Awards, including Best Picture, and won the Palme d'Or at the Cannes Film Festival.

-Michael Douglas and Jeanne Tripplehorn—pictured here snuggling up together—star in this 1992 erotic thriller.
+Michael Douglas and Jeanne Tripplehorn—pictured here together—star in this 1992 erotic thriller.
 Tripplehorn plays the psychologist of Douglas’s homicide detective, who herself becomes a suspect in his investigation of a brutal crime.

 You may also like: Best Robert De Niro movies